polygon-io/client-go/README.md

 #### Launchpad usage

-Users of the Launchpad project will need to pass in certain headers in order to make API requests.
+Users of the Launchpad product will need to pass in certain headers in order to make API requests.

 ```golang
 params := &models.GetGroupedDailyAggsParams{